alshival/super_bible/README.md

 * `zraw_data/EN` - folder containing raw English files.
 * `zraw_data/ES` - folder containing raw Spanish files.

+#### Generate the raw files
+Here is an example raw file.

+   1,1,1,En el principio creó Dios el cielo y la tierra.
+   1,1,2,"Y la tierra estaba desordenada y vacía, y las tinieblas [estaban] sobre la faz del abismo, y el Espíritu de Dios se movía sobre la faz de las aguas."
+   1,1,3,Y dijo Dios: Sea la luz; y fue la luz.
+   1,1,4,Y vio Dios que la luz [era] buena y separó Dios la luz de las tinieblas.

+Getting the scripture in this raw format does take some time, but worth the effort.
+It streamlines the construction of the `super_bible` dataset to make incorporating additional languages simple.
+Some of these raw files I found online; others I constructed myself.

 #### Rename the raw files
 The script picks up the filename and uses it to fill the version field in the `super_bible` dataset.
 Therefore, it is important that you rename the file with the correct abbreviation.
 For the English Standard Bible (ESV), the required *path+filename* would be `zraw_data/EN/ESV.csv`.
 For Rey Samuel's Evangelio de Maria (RSEM), the required *path+filename* would be `zraw_data/ES/RSEM.csv.
 And so on by induction`.

-Getting the scripture in this raw format does take some time, but worth the effort.
-It streamlines the construction of the `super_bible` dataset to make incorporating additional languages simple.
-Some of these raw files I found online; others I constructed myself.

 # super_bible.db